LiLin-biosoft/epiConv/README.md

   - `mat`: the matrix after TF-IDF transformation.
 We randomly sample a small fraction of cells from the full matrix to save the running time.
   - `sample_size`: the fraction of peaks used in each bootstrap.
   - `nsim`: the number of bootstraps.
-  - The settings above is suitable for most data.
+  - The settings above are suitable for most data.

-The similarities between single cells is calculated based on bootstrap approach.
-In each replicate we randomly sample some peaks and calculate the similarites between single cells, the final similarities are calculated by averging the results from bootstraps:
+The similarities between single cells are calculated based on bootstrap approach.
+We randomly sample some peaks and calculate the similarites between single cells in each replicate and then average the results from replicates:
 ```
 sample_size<-floor(nrow(mat)/8)
 nsim<-30